dpurgin/qtorm/README.md

 # QtOrm

-QtOrm is an unofficial object-relational mapping module for the Qt Framework (http://qt.io).
+QtOrm is an unofficial object-relational mapping (ORM) module for the Qt Framework (http://qt.io).

-QtOrm is targeted for small to medium-sized databases and data sets like embedded systems.
-Empirical evidence suggests it works well with several thousand rows in a table.
+QtOrm is designed for small to medium-sized databases and datasets, such as those used in embedded systems.
+In practice, it performs well with tables containing several thousand rows.

-Refer to qws19.pdf for more examples.
+See qws19.pdf for more examples.

 ## License